');

 About New Hope, NC

-New Hope is a small community in North Carolina with a population of 1,200 residents.
-The median household income is $55,324 per year, which is near the national average.
-The median age in New Hope is 46.6 years.
+New Hope is a small town located in North Carolina with a population of 1,200 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,324 per year, which is 26% below the national median of $75,149.
+The median age of 46.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in New Hope, NC